infinum/frontend-handbook/JavaScript/Next-js.md

 We published the [**Infinum Next.js starter**](https://www.npmjs.com/package/@infinumjs/js-next-starter) to npm.

-Generated project features previously explained modals example, along with styling and a theming using [emotion](https://www.npmjs.com/package/emotion) for CSS in JS and [emotion theming](https://www.npmjs.com/package/emotion-theming).
+Generated project features previously explained modals example, along with styling and a theming using [Emotion](https://www.npmjs.com/package/emotion) for CSS in JS and [Emotion Theming](https://www.npmjs.com/package/emotion-theming).

 The project contains a store that uses [datx](https://www.npmjs.com/package/datx).
 Also, the store example shows how to add a model to store and how to use model data inside react render function.
 The store is initialized and later on, injected using [Dependable react](https://www.npmjs.com/package/dependable-react)